sagarsanjaysutar/File-Transfer/README.md

 The project compilation will be done in a [docker container](https://hub.docker.com/layers/stateoftheartio/qt6/6.5-gcc-aqt/images/sha256-c0dfd1cd174d855f0157ce0455270b2ee49f5eea4c7a40ffe0e848d41ae4d074?context=explore) which has pre-installed development dependencies.

-1. Download and run the docker container.
+1. The following commands will Download and run the docker container.
 This repo will be mounted to the container.
 Standard configuration for X11-forwarding is also added to run GUI apps inside the container.

    ```shell
    > cd File-Transfer